adamgreig/agg-kicad/README.md

 To use, add relevant `.lib` files to your project libraries.
 There is one `.lib` file per symbol.

-Alternatively add `agg-kicad.lib` from the `lib` directory, which includes all symbols.
+Alternatively add `agg-kicad.lib` from the root directory, which includes all symbols.
 This file is built using `scripts/compilelib.py` and kept up-to-date automatically.